KarWi-dev/ping_cheater/README.md

 ---
 ---
 You can change or delete the loginpart as u need it just as u can change the Pictures that are used as a reference to find them on the screen.
+You will have to provide your own pictures of the input screen and the singled out buttons.